Nickel Plating Services (Company) per QQ-N-290, ASTM B689, AMS 2403

 - Competitive Pricing: Advanced Plating Technologies has been providing quality nickel plating services for over sixty years.
 Competitive pricing in nickel plating services is paramount to gaining and maintaining our customers in today’s competitive global marketplace.

-- Dependable Lead Times: With inventories leaner than ever, reliable turn-around is a core competency that we value highly to ensure the service our customers need.
+- Dependable Lead Times: With inventories leaner than ever, reliable turn-around is a core competency throughout the company that we value highly to ensure the service our customers need.

 - Extensive in House Analytical and Quality Lab Services: SPC is employed in all wet-lab work surrounding APT’s nickel plating services to ensure baths are analyzed and adjusted at optimum frequencies to maintain operation between critical upper and lower control points.
 Our quality lab employs the latest in x-ray, coulometric and spectrophotometer technologies to inspect your parts and will work to your requirements to provide testing as needed.
 Our quality lab can certify salt spray performance to ASTM B117, adhesion to ASTM B571 and solderability to ASTM B678.
 Mounted cross sections of parts are also available.